1. How should I dress when visiting Mosaic?

 3. What are Mosaic's services like?

-We usually start with singing, which includes songs of several different styles, as well as times for prayer or reading from the Bible.
+We usually start with singing, which includes songs of several different styles, as well as times for prayer, communion, or reading from the Bible.
 Most Sundays we have an informal greeting time.
-Everyone says hi to one another - you won't be singled out at all.
+Everyone says hi to one another - you won't be singled out at all, and are more than welcome to stay in your seat.
 After our time of singing and prayer, we listen to a message from the Bible shared by one of our pastors or leaders (you can check out our sermons here).
 Most weeks, our Missional Families gather during the week to discuss how we can live out the weekly message in our everyday contexts.
 We often conclude our time together with another song or prayer, and then take an offering and give announcements.
 There is absolutely no expectation for you to give if you aren't a member of the Mosaic family.
-Many people regularly give online, so you won't stick out at all if you don't put anything in the plate.
+Many people regularly give online, or by text, so you won't stick out at all if you don't put anything in the plate.

 4. How long are your services on Sundays?

-Services start at 4 pm, and generally end around 5:30 or 5:45 pm.
+Services start at 10:30 am, and generally end around 12 pm.
 We'd love to have you stop in before the service starts and share some refreshments and conversation.

 5. Where do you meet?

-We meet at 4pm at 761 Park Place in Crown Heights, Brooklyn, between Rogers and Nostrand Avenues.
-We are currently renting space - the building is bright red, and you'll spot our yellow welcome flag outside on the sidewalk.
-We're next to the community garden on the corner of Rogers and Park.
+We meet at 750 Nostrand in Crown Heights, Brooklyn, at The Black Lady Theatre.
+On Sunday mornings our sign will be out on the Nostrand sidewalk.
+Enter at the main doors of the theater and then head up the stairs to the second floor.
 The closest subway stations are the 3 at Nostrand and Eastern Pkwy, the A/C at Nostrand and Fulton, and the 2/3/4/5 at Franklin and Eastern Pkwy.